chanmad/Pneumonia-Detection--Deep-Learning/README.md

 ### 2. Tools
 The analysis was performed in Pytorch using Kaggle's free to use resources.
 The GPU had a weekly limit of 30 hours, which proved sufficient.
 A thing to watch out is to ensuring to log off GPU whenever it is not needed in order to conserve the usage.
 Also, more than 1 Kaggle session cannot be open with GPU usage.

+Jovian ML was used to commit changes.
+This is not a necessity for rest of the code to run.

 ### 3. EDA
 The training data had 5216 x-rays with 3875 cases of pneumonia.
 The testing data had 624 images with 390 pneumonia cases.
 The validation data was a very small set of 16 images with 50-50 split of labels.
 Each image consisted of 3 channels for R,G,B and the pixel size was 224 * 224.